datagus/datagus/README.md

 ## Hi there 👋

+🔭 I am currently working as a scientific data analyst

+💌 I love Python and data.

+👨‍🏫 Teaching at Leuphana University.

 <!--
 **datagus/datagus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.